-There are currently 18 active wildfires in the High Level Area.
-Of these fires: 7 are Being Held (BH) and 11 are Under Control (UC).
+There are currently 22 active wildfires in the High Level Area.
+Of these fires: 2 are Out of Control (OC), 10 are Being Held (BH) and 10 are Under Control (UC).

 Click here for a map of all fire locations and their status within the High Level Forest Area.
 (See below for details on the Chuckegg Creek wildfire).

 Wildfires of note:

 - Fire (HWF159) is located 7 km northeast of Lutose on the east side of highway 35 and is classified as Being Held (BH) at an estimated size of 0.5 hectares.
 There are 4 firefighters and 2 helicopters working on this fire.